One wall paddleball: Other governing bodies

 There have been many attempts to package paddleball as a sport.
 However, attempts to organize it have had mixed results.
 Founded in 1960, the original U.S. Paddleball Association was the inspiration of doubles champion and founder, Christopher Lecakes, and lasted well into the 1970s.
 In the late 1960s, the American Paddleball Association (APA) was organized, only to be challenged by the Paddleball Players Association in 1974.
 In the 1980s, the PPPA, founded by Ray Gaston, became the dominant governing body, and small community-based organizations like the One Wall Paddleball Association founded by Murry "DA K" Kushner continued efforts to push the sport forward.
 In the early 1990s, the National Paddleball Association, founded by Michael G. Magnaldi, George Medici and Linda Sales, picked up the torch from the prior organizations.
 The NPA officially ceased operations in early 2006.
 All prior organizations eventually became inactive.
 The APA was reorganized in the late 1990s by paddleball legend Howard Hammer and shortly thereafter became inactive again.
 In 2005, the United States Paddleball Association (USPA) was reborn, this time headed by Henry Marquez and beginning with an authorized revision of Christopher Lecakes' original one pall Paddleball rules.
 The USPA remains active in overseeing the sport's promotion and application of its original rules.

 A number of factors prevent paddleball from becoming more of a national sport, notwithstanding the lack of walls outside of the New York region.
-Part of the problem stems from the experience in NYC with annual tournaments, which when sponsored by companies such as Budweiser (in the 80s) fell victim to forces on tournament courts that turned away further corporate involvement.
+Part of the problem stems from the experience in New York City with annual tournaments, which when sponsored by companies such as Budweiser (in the 80s) fell victim to forces on tournament courts that turned away further corporate involvement.
 Another is the speed of the game, which, barring technological advancement, prevents televising tournaments.
 The ball moves too fast and the court is too small for following the action during a live game.
 Without the revenue stream from television, the game is relegated to member fees to enter tournaments which are sponsored locally.